-- ELECTION OF DIRECTORS.
-To elect seven persons to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders and until their successors have been elected and qualified.
+Directors of the Company, each to serve until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
 The Board of Directors' nominees are: C.H.
 Chen, Michael R. Giordano, Keh-Shew Lu, M.K.
-Lu, Shing Mao, Raymond Soong and John M. Stich. - 2.
-RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS.
-To ratify the appointment of Moss Adams LLP as the Company's independent certified public accountants for the year ended December 31, 2004. - 3.
-OTHER BUSINESS.
+Lu, Shing Mao, Raymond Soong and John M. Stich.

+- RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
+To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the year ended December 31, 2005. - OTHER BUSINESS.
 To transact such other business as properly may come before the Meeting or any continuation, adjournment or postponement thereof.